DmitriiR/DmitriiR.github.io/README.md

 [I'm an inline-style link](https://github.com/DmitriiR/NightmareFever)

 <!-- Place this tag where you want the button to render. -->
-<a class="github-button" href="https://github.com/DmitriiR/NightmareFever/archive/master.zip" data-icon="octicon-cloud-download" data-size="large" aria-label="Download DmitriiR/NightmareFever on GitHub">Download</a>
+<a class="github-button" href="https://github.com/DmitriiR/NightmareFever/archive/master.zip" data-icon="octicon-cloud-download" data-size="large" aria-label="Download1 DmitriiR/NightmareFever on GitHub">Download2</a>

 button rendered